weakish/weakish.github.com/_drafts/git-frontends.md

 |/
 * 151d512 -HEAD, master :new: update log
 ```

+The opposite of `squash` is `unsquash`, which squash the paranent of a commit into the commit.
+And there are also `backout`, applying the reverse of a commit on another commit.

 To restore a file content from master, use `jj restore`.
 For example, the following command restore README from master.